anythingcodes/gdi-es6-javascript/README.md

 # Getting Started with ES6 JavaScript

-The future home of a Girl Develop It ES6 course.
-Stay tuned for details!
+Materials and slides for a Girl Develop It ES6 JavaScript course.

+### Got a pull request?

+Pull requests are encouraged.
+Do your part to help us keep this curriculum up-to-date and relevant!

 ### Table of Contents
 1. [Details for Course Organizers](#details-for-course-organizers)